-Anyone whose cups runneth over knows breasts can be a pain, but new research has revealed just how significant a role breasts — even A-cups — play in triggering the spinal stress that leads to back problems.
+Anyone whose cups runneth over knows breasts can be a pain, and research shows just how significant a role breasts — even A-cups — play in triggering the spinal stress that leads to back problems.
 “Breasts that are A-cup in size put 15 pounds of force on the spine, and DD-cups exert 32 pounds of pressure,” notes study author Kenneth Hansraj, MD, chief of spine surgery at New York Spine Surgery & Rehabilitation Medicine.

 “This can alter posture to increase forces on the spine by an additional 25 to 30 percent, causing back, neck and shoulder pain.”
 But we don’t have to live with the strain — these tips can ease spinal stress no matter what your cup size.

 A little “posture rehab” can end pain.
 Dr. Hansraj explains, “Keeping your ears aligned with your shoulders and your shoulder blades retracted markedly diminishes spinal stress caused by the weight of breasts.”

 His tip: Do 20 shoulder squeezes a day.
 Squeeze your shoulder blades together as if you’re lifting wings attached to them.
 Hold for 3 seconds; release and repeat.
 This immediately puts your upper body in proper posture, says Dr. Hansraj.
 “Plus, it builds upper-back strength to make ideal alignment easier to maintain.”